NIH-CIT-OIR-SPIS/MouseVUER/Code/README.md

 ### Authors
 Noah Cubert, Ghadi Salem

+Uses Intel&reg; RealSense&trade; depth camera software, as well as FFmpeg to record data from cameras

 ## Install with linux

 This is a guide on how to run the program